MixinNetwork/mixin/INSCRIPTION.md

 ## Occupy

-Whoever receives a transaction with the exact unit amount of inscription tokens and the following extra will occupy the vacant or released NFT.
+Whoever receives a transaction with the exact unit amount of inscription tokens at the first UTXO will occupy the vacant NFT.

-The occupation transaction must reference the NFT initial inscription transaction hash.
+The occupancy transaction must reference the NFT initial inscription transaction hash and include the following JSON extra.

 ```golang
 type Occupation struct {